Kritikac1/Kritika_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->
- For my first milestone I used servos, batteries, an ardiuno, ardiuno shield, different screw types and more to power and build the 2 main parts of my solar tracker.
+For my first milestone, I used servos, batteries, an arduino, arduino shield, different screw types, and more to power and build the 2 main parts of my solar tracker.
 The batteries help power the solar panel allowing it to move to spots that have a greater amount of sunlight.
-A challenge I noticed for future milestones is how I will use the pins covered by the ardiuno shield for future modifcations that will need the pins to connect to the ardiuno and solar tracker.
-My plan is to continue adding modifcations one of which will be creating a connection to charge phones and allowing the robot to move on wheels.
+A challenge I noticed for future milestones is how I will use the pins covered by the arduino shield for future modifications that will need the pins to connect to the arduino and solar tracker.
+My plan is to continue adding modifications, such as creating a connection to charge phones and allowing the robot to move on wheels.

 <!--
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

  -# Code
-      }
 void setup() {
-  // put your setup code here, to run once:
   Serial.begin(9600);
-  Serial.println("Hello World!");
+  // servo connections
+  horizontal.attach(5);
+  vertical.attach(6);
+  // move servos
+  horizontal.write(90);
+  vertical.write(45);
+  delay(3000);
 }
 void loop() {
-  // put your main code here, to run repeatedly:

-}
+  // void loop() {

+  int tr = analogRead(ldrTR); // top right
+  int tl = analogRead(ldrTL); // top left
+  int br = analogRead(ldrBR); // bottom right
+  int bl = analogRead(ldrBL); // bottom left
+  int north = analogRead (N);
+  int south = analogRead (S);
+  int dtime = 0; // change for debugging only
+  int tol = 50;
 ```

 # Bill of Materials